-Formerly known as Familial Hibernian fever, Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS) is a rare, genetic disease that causes recurrent episodes of fever that typically last more than 1 week and are associated with chills and severe muscle pain in the torso and the arms.
+Formerly known as Familial Hibernian fever, Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS) is a rare, genetic disease that causes recurrent episodes of fever that typically last more than one week and are associated with chills and severe muscle pain in the torso and the arms.

 Patients with persistent, uncontrolled inflammation may develop a complication called amyloidosis.
 Amyloid is a protein that deposits in organs in children with chronic inflammatory disease.
-The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin and heart.
+The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin, and heart.
 Eventually, amyloid causes a loss of function, especially in the kidneys.
 This is the main reason to continue life-long treatment, even when the child is feeling better.
-Therefore, it is necessary to regularly exam the urine of TRAPS patients for protein.
+Therefore, it is necessary to regularly examine the urine of TRAPS patients for protein.

 Patients with a severe type of TRAPS will suffer from long episodes with severe abdominal and muscle pain as well as side effects of medications, particularly steroids.
 Many patients will need psychological support or special support to treat the pain during attacks.
-However, for many, the disease can be controlled with medication, and affected individuals can lead relatively normal lives.
+However, for most, the disease can be controlled with medication, and affected individuals can lead relatively normal lives.
 New medications that target tumor necrosis factor and particularly interleukin-1 are effective in most patients and decrease the need to treat with steroids.

 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.